debruine/shinyintro/inst/book/05_data.md

 You can read and write data from a Shiny app the same way you do from any R script.
 We will focus on reading data, since writing data locally can cause problems and is better done with [Google Sheets](#google_sheets).

-The base directory for a Shiny app is the directory that app.R is in.
+The <a class='glossary' target='_blank' title='The filepath where R is currently reading and writing files.' href='https://psyteachr.github.io/glossary/w#working-directory'>working directory</a> for a Shiny app is the directory that app.R is in.
 I recommend keeping your data in a directory called "data" to keep things tidy.

 ```r